Professional-Cloud-Architect Practice Test Questions

 For this question, refer to the TerramEarth case study.

 The TerramEarth development team wants to create an API to meet the company's business requirements.
-You
+You want the development team to focus their development effort on business value versus creating a custom framework.
+Which method should they use?

 A.